 An employer must grant annual paid leave of the prescribed number of days to all workers.
-Also, with regard to part-time and fixed-term workers, an employer must grant annual paid leave in accordance with the number of their regular working days (Article 39 of the Labor Standards Act; "III.
+Also, with regard to part-time and fixed-term workers, an employer must grant annual paid leave in accordance with the number of their regular working days (Article 39 of the Labor Standards Act).
+(Article 39 of the Labor Standards Act; "III.
 Annual Paid Leave" of "Chapter 5: Rest Periods, Days Off and Leave, etc.").